-Learn how to easily make Christmas tree playdough.
-This DIY dough adds a wonderful sensory experience to your holiday fine motor activities.
-Your kids will love it!
+Are you looking to add some extra fun to your playdough activities?
+Let me show you how to make Christmas tree playdough for kids.
+It’s easy!
+This festive homemade playdough adds a wonderful sensory experience to your holiday fine motor activities.

 I love the smell of Christmas trees.
 The amazing smell brings back memories of hiking through the Maine woods with my family.
 What does the smell make you think about?

 Here is a fun way to add an additional sensory experience to simple playdough.
 Let me show you how to make Christmas tree playdough.
 It’s really easy!

 Sensory Christmas Tree Playdough

 Start by making my quick play dough recipe.
 Add green food coloring as you mix it up.
 For some reason, the green food coloring that I purchased is kind of Shrek colored…but it works.

 How to Find Christmas Tree Branches